steno-aarhus/research/about/quarto.md

 ## Accessibility

 Accessibility is an important topic for us.
-But it's also an incredibly complicated area that is difficult or near-impossible to address all possible accessibility aspects.
+But it's also an incredibly complicated area, and it's difficult or near-impossible to address all possible accessibility aspects.

 Like all website tools or services, Quarto on its own can't incorporate